syncfusion-content/javascript-docs/js/api/ejScroller.md

-It keeps on fires when mouse trackball has been move to wheel.
+It fires whenever the mouse wheel is rotated either in upwards or downwards

 <table class="params">
 <thead>